 - Is your law enforcement aware of the laws?

-- How is the information disseminated to the police officers in the community?
+- How is the information disseminated to the first responders in the community?

 - Inform your government employees/staff/personnel about the importance of supporting breastfeeding.